gpstar81/GPStar-proton-pack/OPERATION.md

 - The top dial on the top of the gun box changes the power mode of the wand, affecting the intensity of the stream effects, indicated by increasing or decreasing the bargraph lights (just as the stock wand did).
    - Clockwise to raise power/volume, counter-clockwise to lower these values.
-- There are 5 wand power levels as based on the original bargraph which has only 5 LED's available:
+- There are 5 wand power levels as based on the original bargraph which has only 5 LEDs available:
 	- The wand can be user-configured in the Neutrona Wand code to overheat the pack in any of the power levels.
-When not set to overheat, you can fire continiously.
+When not set to overheat, you can fire continuously.
 	- The pack can also be user configured in the Proton Pack Code to adjust the duration of smoke effects (for each power level), which smoke effects are activated (for each power level), use of overheating smoke effects (for each power level), or whether smoke disabled entirely.
 	Default settings: The wand will fire forever on power levels level 1 through 4 and overheat on power level 5.
 - The pack will emit smoke effects during longer firing (if enabled).